duysqubix/MuOxi/README.md

+## Recent Updates ##

+Due to life.. in general the activity on this project has died down significantly.
+I have future plans to spin this back up again but .. well two kids later .. any sort of free time is quite precious.
+This is still a project I really am interested in doing and most of the work from here will be design concepts before really any implementation is done.
+Rust has come a long way since I first started up this project, which may require to revisit the code.

+For the folks who have contributed, I thank you deep from the bottom of my heart, and I urge anyone to continue to help out.
+I will be working on a roadmap and a list of features for anyone to take up if they feel like it.
+My programming skill and project management skills have also significantly changed since I started this.
+Keep tuned, this isn't making progress as much as I'd like, but we'll get there.
+If someone hasn't done this effort already.

 # ![muoxi_logo][logo]
 # MuOxi MUD/MU* Rustic Game Engine v0.1.0
 [![Build Status][travisimg]][travislink] [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 *MuOxi* is a modern library for creating [online multiplayer text